goldibex/targaryen/docs/targaryen/README.md

       }
     ```

-  c. `tests`: an object that describes the tests, that is, operations that should or
+    `tests`: an object that describes the tests, that is, operations that should or
     should not be possible given the current data in `root`, one of the users from `users`,
     and possibly some new data to be written.